Title: Associate Professor

 FATE President, 2013-14

-Marie Byrd is an associate professor in the School of Education at the University of South Florida, Sarasota-Manatee.
+Marie Byrd is an associate professor and Director of the School of Education at the University of South Florida, Sarasota-Manatee.
 A native Floridian, she received her BS and MS in Elementary Education from Florida State University and Florida International University, respectively and her EdD in Educational Administration and Supervision with a minor in Curriculum and Instruction from Florida International University.
 Dr. Byrd has a strong background in urban school education with years of service in the Miami Dade County Public Schools, Miami, Florida as a teacher, Title One Curriculum Specialist, and Assistant Principal.
 Prior to arriving at USF Sarasota Manatee in fall 2007, Dr. Byrd held the title of assistant professor in Educational Administration at the University of Memphis and at Southern Illinois University Edwardsville.

 Ed.D., Florida International University